CiscoDevNet/terraform-provider-aci/website/docs/r/concrete_interface.html.markdown

 * `vnic_name` - (Optional) The concrete interface's vNIC name.
 Type: String.
 * `relation_vns_rs_c_if_path_att` - (Optional) Represents a relation from Concrete Interface to the Physical Port on the Leaf (class fabricPathEp).
 Note that this relation is an internal object.
 Type: String.

 ## Importing ##

-An existing ConcreteInterface can be [imported][docs-import] into this resource via its Dn, via the following command:
+An existing Concrete Interface can be [imported][docs-import] into this resource via its Dn, via the following command:
 [docs-import]: https://www.terraform.io/docs/import/index.html

 ```
 terraform import aci_concrete_interface.example <Dn>